BrooksLewis/conjuring/draft.md

 - The repetitive sentence structure should probably be revised at some point.
 It is an experiment.
 - Choose to draw on actual experience of flying small aircraft or craft Cricket's knowledge of it as if she flies by instinct.
 - Choose to extend surrealism to Geraldine's point of view, or have Geraldine be more sensible (leaning to the latter).

+read the next day and am probably going to start afresh.